 The Thumpy Book certainly has some exciting challenges for the advanced player.
 Very useful studies are the pitch bending studies to roll or turn the Thumpy flute (#38-41), the wind tones (#45-46) and the advanced pieces (#71-75).
 All these are really good for the flexibility of the embouchure.
 Another thing you can do is to make your own piece for Thumpy flute.

 Studying whisper tones has great benefits for the flexibility of embouchure and tone in general.
 The Thumpy flute is a great flute for whisper tones studies, especially when you are travelling.
 For more information on the whisper tone see: www.forthecontemporaryflutist.com or my book 'For the Contemporary Flutist'.

 The circular breathing is a breath-technique that not so many flutists study.
 At the same time, it is such a great technique, which simultaneously develops the embouchure and breathing in an incredible way!
 With Thumpy you have a flute, which you can grap immediately and at any moment.
 In this way you can often do a short study of circular breathing while keeping your flute safely in the box.
 For more information on circular breathing see: www.forthecontemporaryflutist.com oder in mein Buch 'For the Contemporary Flutist'.

 There are some wonderful samples of beatboxing on the Thumpy flute.
 Click the image below to start the video by Guillermo Thomson.
 Next, you should try it yourself!

 Take Thumpy Outside

-Since Thumpy is a most sturdy instrument, in contrast to the delicate flute, it is very easy to take with you when you go travelling or when you visit a park, a forest or other natural spot.
+Since Thumpy is a most durable instrument - in contrast to the delicate flute - it is very easy to take with you when you go travelling or when you visit a park, a forest or other natural spot.
 And it sounds great outside!